mtwchuang/mtwchuang/README.md

 - 👋 Hi, I’m @mtwchuang
-- 🌱 I’m still interested learning more about Generative AI, Large Language Models, Neural Networks and Machine Learning
+- 🌱 I’m an aspiring data guy, learning more about data engineering, data analytics and data science.
+Looking to do more data projects involving data modelling tools, data analytics, machine learning or even large language mdoels.
 - 📫 Feel free to drop me a text here or to my discord @Actarnix

 <!---